Peaceandmaths/Master-thesis/README.md

 ## Data Exploration

-- [Check_image_label_shapes](https://github.com/Peaceandmaths/Master-thesis/blob/main/Data%20Exploration/Check_image_label_shapes.py) check that each image has a corresponding label of the same shape.
+- [Check_image_label_shapes](https://github.com/Peaceandmaths/Master-thesis/blob/main/Data%20Exploration/Check_image_label_shapes.py) checks that each image has a corresponding label of the same shape.
 For the CT dataset one of the images didn't have a label of the same size, so it was discarded.
 - [Checking_image_resolution](https://github.com/Peaceandmaths/Master-thesis/blob/main/Data%20Exploration/Checking_image_resolution.py) categorizes images from the CT dataset into groups of different resolution (in terms of voxel size).
 - [count_an_per_size_trainset](https://github.com/Peaceandmaths/Master-thesis/blob/main/Data%20Exploration/count_an_per_size_trainset.py) counts aneurysm sizes in the original train dataset in different size categories, with my definition of aneurysm size.